-For dinner, Tucson always provides me new territory to traverse with creative chef-driven restaurants, like Downtown Kitchen + Cocktails, which features multicultural fare dreamed up by chef Janos Wilder.
-There's also Signature Grill, which has an inventive menu of American Indian, Mexican, and cowboy cuisine, and Primo, which serves handcrafted Italian dishes from the mind of chef Melissa Kelly.
+For dinner, Tucson always provides new territory to traverse with creative chef-driven restaurants, like Downtown Kitchen + Cocktails, which features multicultural fare dreamed up by Chef Janos Wilder.
+There's also Signature Grill, which has an inventive menu of American Indian, Mexican and cowboy cuisine, and Primo, which serves handcrafted Italian dishes from the mind of Chef Melissa Kelly.
 Both are at the JW Marriott Starr Pass Resort & Spa and boast scenic views filled with nature and big skies.
-If I’m in the mood for a late night snack, Batch Café & Bar is a guilty pleasure stop for a surprisingly delicious combination of whiskey and donuts.
+If you're in the mood for a late-night snack, Batch Café & Bar is a guilty pleasure stop for a surprisingly delicious combination of whiskey and donuts.

 Tucson's expansive outdoors

 Fall and winter in Tucson provide perfect weather for almost any outdoor activity.
-Watching the sun rise over the city from the top of Tumamoc Hill was how I started some of my days in Tucson.
-However, I still made it a point to dig my toes into a new trail to see the city from a fresh vantage point.
-The surrounding mountains provide plenty of opportunities to look at the world in a new way, and every time I stood on top of a summit, I felt a sense of limitlessness as I looked out over the desert.
+Watching the sunrise over the city from the top of Tumamoc Hill is how many locals start their days.
+If you want a trail a little less traveled, the surrounding mountains provide plenty of opportunities to look at the world in a new way.
+Every time you stand on top of a summit, you can feel a sense of limitlessness as you look out over the desert.

 The Catalina Mountains offer tough but rewarding climbs like Finger Rock Trail and Pusch Ridge, but there are also easier and just as satisfying hikes in Catalina State Park.
 For a color-filled view, definitely hike Linda Vista trail in Oro Valley.
-I always check the timing of the day's sunset before I head out, making sure to leave in time to get a glimpse of the sky turning incandescent rouge as the sun dips into the horizon.
+Insider tip: always check the timing of the day's sunset before you head out and make sure to leave in time to get a glimpse of the sky turning incandescent rouge as the sun dips into the horizon.

 The Old West

-My recommendations will get you started, but there's plenty more to see.
-Discover the wines, mines, and cactus spines of Southern Arizona.
+These recommendations will get you started, but there's plenty more to see.
+Discover the wines, mines, and cactus spines of southern Arizona.